mikeballz/chappiecast/README.md

 * `bower install`
 * `npm start` to start the server
 * Client windows go to localhost:5000
-* control window lives at localhost:5000/control.html
+* Control window lives at localhost:5000/control.html
-** Opening more than one control window will probably ruin your day
+* * Opening more than one control window will probably ruin your day